openebs-archive/e2e-tests/k8s/gcp/k8s-installer/README.md

 ### Setting up

-- Run `glcloud init`, and authenticate into your google account linked with the Google Cloud
+- Run `gcloud init`, and authenticate into your google account linked with the Google Cloud

 ---

 ### Running

-- Run `create-vpc.yml` using anisble-playbook, that will create a Virtual Private Cloud
+- Run `create-vpc.yml` using ansible-playbook, that will create a Virtual Private Cloud
 ```bash
 ansible-playbook create-vpc.yml --extra-vars "project=<project-name> vpc_name=<vpc-name>"
 ```